 I have been very lucky to work on some exciting collaborations in the past few years.
 The Company Of Players project was a particular career highlight.
 Jess Distill from folk trio Said The Maiden brought together a dynamic ten-piece folk ensemble to write and explore Shakespeare's contemporary relevance.
 The original line up comprised of Jess Distill, Minnie Birch, Chris Cleverley, Lukas Drinkwater, Hannah Elizabeth, Sam Kelly, Daria Kulesh, Kelly Oliver, Kathy Pilkinton and myself.
 The resulting album Shakespeare Songs features two songs that I brought to the project - Gather Round and Song Of The Philomel and also a collaborative song Jessica's Sonnet that I co-wrote with Sam Kelly (words by Kelly Francis).
 We played some incredible live shows across the country including The Other Place at The Royal Shakespeare Company.
 You can find the album HERE.

 Fast forward to the present.
-I am a new Mum, a music tutor and excited to be continuing the journey of live music with fresh material being explored for potential touring in late 2021, 2022 and studio work.
-It will be an interesting time for musicians, promoters and audiences when we re-emerge from this Covid-19 crisis.
-Nobody can forsee what the future holds, but I am certain that music keeps us connected.
+I am now a Mum, a music tutor and excited to be continuing the journey of live music with fresh material being explored for potential touring and studio work.
+It is an interesting time for musicians, promoters and audiences as we re-emerge from this Covid-19 crisis.
+I am certain that music keeps us connected.